bytedeco/javacv/README.txt

 =JavaCV=

 ==Introduction==
 JavaCV first provides wrappers to commonly used libraries by researchers in the field of computer vision: OpenCV, ARToolKitPlus, libdc1394 2.x, PGR FlyCapture, and FFmpeg.
 Moreover, utility classes make it easy to use their functionality on the Java platform.
-JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `LMImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.
+JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.

 To learn how to use the API, since documentation currently lacks, please refer to the Quick Start section below as well as the source code of ProCamCalib and ProCamTracker.